tomcastleman/laravel-memcached-plus/README.md

     | Session Cache Store
     |--------------------------------------------------------------------------
     |
-    | When using the "apc" or "memcached" session drivers, you may specify
+    | When using the "apc" or "memcached" session drivers, you may specify a
-    | a cache store that should be used for these sessions.
-This should
+    | cache store that should be used for these sessions.
+This value must
-    | correspond to a store in your cache configuration.
-By default,
-    | the driver name will be used as the store.
+    | correspond with one of the application's configured cache stores.
     |
     */